 SSDs have no variable seek time or rotational latency issues, since solid state drives read and write to NAND cells, which is fundamentally different than how HDDs read and write files.
 It's much faster, and consumes less power than HDDs.

-HDDs require physical mechanical movements in order to read and write data to the disc, which takes more time and power.
+HDDs require physical mechanical movements in order to read and write data to the disc, which takes more time and consumes more power vs SSD.

-Since solid state drives have no moving parts to wear down or break, they typically provide better performance and improved reliability over HDDs.
+Since solid state drives have no moving parts to wear down or break, they typically provide better performance and an improved lifespan over HDDs.

 Additionally, SSD provides enhanced data integrity and endurance since they retain data even when powered down.
 The average SSD lifespan can be shorter than 10 years, depending on specific use cases.